 You own a kettle, a basic burr grinder, and a bag of medium-roast beans.
-The question is which dripper to buy first: Kalita Wave or Hario V60.
+One question stops most people in the aisle: Kalita Wave or Hario V60?

-I will not pretend both are equal.
-They reward different mistakes, and beginners make very specific mistakes.
-This comparison ranks them strictly on how much sloppiness they tolerate before the cup turns sour, hollow, or bitter.
+They are not equivalent.
+The two drippers forgive different mistakes, and beginners make very specific ones.
+What follows ranks them on a single axis: how much sloppiness each absorbs before the cup turns sour, hollow, or bitter.

-Peak ceiling is a distraction at week one.
+Peak ceiling is a distraction in week one.
 A V60 in expert hands can pull a clearer cup than a Kalita Wave.
-That does not help you on a Tuesday morning with an uncalibrated grinder.
+That fact does nothing for you on a Tuesday morning with an uncalibrated grinder.

 - Pour tolerance: how much your stream speed and pour height can vary before extraction breaks.